 CHAPTER 1 – WASTEWATER

 SEC.
 1.01.
+BASIS OF AUTHORITY.
+Ordinance 2015-3, dated 11/19/2015; Ordinance 2020 – 3 dated 6/18/2020.

+SEC.
+1.02.
 Purpose and Policy.
-This Wastewater Ordinance sets uniform requirements for discharges into the wastewater collection and treatment system and enables the District to comply with the administrative provisions set by the California Regional Water Quality Control Board, North Coast Region and the applicable effluent limitations, national standards of performance, toxic and pre-treatment effluent standards, and any other discharge criteria which are required or authorized by State or Federal law, and to derive the maximum public benefit by regulating the quality and quantity of wastewater discharged into the District systems.
+This Wastewater Ordinance (Ordinance) sets uniform -requirements for discharges into the Scotia Community Services District (District) Publicly Owned Treatment Works (POTW) ,wastewater collection and treatment systems (District’s infrastructure), and enables the District to comply with the administrative provisions set by the California Regional Water Quality Control Board, North Coast Region (RWQCB), National Pollutant Discharge Elimination System (NPDES) and the applicable effluent limitations, national standards of performance, toxic and pre-treatment effluent standards, and any other discharge criteria which are required or authorized by State or Federal law, and to derive the maximum public benefit by regulating the quality and quantity of wastewater discharged into the District’s infrastructure. .
 This Ordinance provides a means of determining wastewater volumes, constituents and characteristics, the setting of charges and fees, and the issuance of permits to certain users.
 Revenues derived from the application of this Ordinance shall be used to defray the costs of operating and maintaining adequate wastewater collection and treatment systems and infrastructure to provide sufficient funds for capital outlay, bond service costs, capital improvements, and depreciation.

 SEC.
-1.02.
+1.02 Authority.
+The District General Manager (District Manager), as approved by the District Board of Directors (District Board) shall have the authority to administer, implement and enforce all chapters and sections of this Ordinance.

+SEC.
+1.03 .
 Violation Unlawful.
-It shall be unlawful for any person whose building is required to be connected to District infrastructure under this ordinance to connect to, construct, install or provide, maintain and use any other means of sewage disposal from said building except by connection to District infrastructure in the manner as in this Ordinance provided.
+It shall be unlawful for any person, whose building is required to be connected to the District’s infrastructure under this ordinance to connect to, construct, install or provide, maintain, and use any other means of sewage disposal from said building except by connection to the District’s infrastructure in accordance with this Ordinance..

 SEC.
 1.03.
 Relief on Application.
 When any person, by reason of special circumstances, is of the opinion that any provision of this ordinance is unjust or inequitable as applied to their premises, they may make written application to the Board of Directors, stating the special circumstances, citing the provision complained of, and requesting suspension or modification of that provision as applied to their premises.